-Chavez uses her strobe light not only as a mode for communicating her inner state, but as a physical gesture of touching (and even beautifying) the mind of the viewer by way of intense flickering visual stimulation which results in greater synchronization between the creative and analytical parts of the brain — a process which references the work of neuroscientist W. Gray Walter in the 1940s who discovered that flickering light effectively alters the brain wave pattern in the whole cortex of the spectator.
-This dynamic performance contributes a new way to model human consciousness as a plastic art material.
+While Chavez uses her strobe light as a mode for communicating her inner state, she also appropriates the light as a physical gesture of touching (and even beautifying) the mind of the viewer.
+The intense flickering of the visual stimulation results in greater synchronization between the creative and analytical parts of the brain — a process which draws upon the trailblazing work of neuroscientist W. Gray Walter in the 1940s who contributed the important discovery that flickering light effectively alters the brain wave pattern in the whole cortex of the spectator.
+While observing the artist perform, the neurobiological activity of the viewer becomes harmonized with that of the artist.
+In orchestrating what Chavez calls a “mindful communion” between artist and audience, this dynamic performance contributes a new approach to modeling human consciousness as an art material.